 - He compared the atom to be similar to Christmas pudding.
 The electrons, in sphere of positive charge, were like currants (dry fruits) in spherical Christmas pudding.

-- His model is also known as watermelon model i.e. the positive charge in the atom is spread all over like the red edible part of the watermelon, while the electrons are studded in the positively charged sphere, likes the seeds in the watermelon.
+- His model is also known as the watermelon model i.e. the positive charge in the atom is spread all over like the red edible part of the watermelon, while the electrons are studded in the positively charged sphere, likes the seeds in the watermelon.

 Limitations: The similarity between seeds embedded in watermelon or currants embedded in Christmas pudding is not tenable when we have charged particles.
 Also, he could not explain the results carried out by other scientists with experiments.